 But if you’re not at all put off by having extra strings on your guitar, then you might want to check out my other blog post, about the best 8 string guitars.

-We hope you've enjoyed our reviews and buying guide on the best 7 string guitars!
-If you have any other thoughts or feedback, feel free to contact us. 🙂
+I hope you enjoyed my reviews and buying guide about the best 7 string guitars!